Pipridae – Manakins

 Red-capped Manakin Ceratopipra mentalis ©Will Price Website

 They range in size from 7cm to 15cm and in weight from 8gm to 30gm.
-The genus Tyranneutes comprise the smallest manakins, the genus Antilophia are believed to be the largest (since the Schiffornis genus are no longer considered manakins).
+The genus Tyranneutes comprise the smallest manakins, the genus Chiroxiphia are believed to be the largest (since the Schiffornis genus are no longer considered manakins).
 They are compact stubby birds with short tails, broad and rounded wings, and big heads.
-The bill is short and has a wide gap.
-Females and first-year males have dull green plumage; most species are sexually dichromatic in their plumage, the males being mostly black with striking colours in patches, and in some species having long, decorative tail or crown feathers or erectile throat feathers.
+The bill is short and has a wide gape Females and first-year males have dull-green plumage; most species are sexually dichromatic in their plumage, the males being mostly black with striking colours in patches, and in some species having long, decorative tail or crown feathers or erectile throat feathers.
 In some species, males from two to four years old have a distinctive subadult plumage.

 The syrinx is distinctive in manakins, setting them apart from the related families Cotingidae and Tyrannidae.
 Furthermore, it is so acutely variable within the group that genera and even species can be identified by the syrinx alone, unlike birds of most oscine families.
 The sounds made are whistles, trills, and buzzes.